Freedom Pass

-Freedom Pass is a concessionary travel scheme, which began in 1973, to provide free travel to residents of Greater London, England, who are aged 66 and over (the age of eligibility increased progressively from 60 in 2010 to 66 in 2020) or who have a disability.
+Freedom Pass is a concessionary travel scheme, which began in 1973, to provide free travel to residents of Greater London, England, for people with a disability or over the progressively increasing state pension age (60 for women in 2010, increased to 66 for everybody until about 2026, then increasing further).
 The scheme is funded by local authorities and coordinated by London Councils.
-Originally the pass was a paper ticket, but since 2004 it has been encoded on to a contactless smartcard compatible with Oyster card readers.
+Originally the pass was a paper ticket, but since 2004 it has been encoded on to a contactless smartcard compatible with Oyster card readers, and since 2010 also ITSO card readers.

 History

 The scheme was created in 1973 by the Greater London Council, although there had been concessionary bus fare schemes in London before that.
 When the council was abolished in 1986, responsibility for the scheme passed to the London borough councils.
-The cost of providing the travel concession is negotiated between London Councils and the local transport operator Transport for London.
+The cost of providing the travel concession is negotiated between London Councils and the local transport operator Transport for London (TfL).
 It is funded through a mixture of national grant and council tax.
 In 2007 there was a dispute between Mayor of London Ken Livingstone and London Councils on the negotiation process, in particular the ability for the Greater London Authority to impose a charge should no agreement be reached.

 Eligibility

-Freedom Passes have two main versions, an Older Person's Freedom Pass (OPFP) and a Disabled Person's Freedom Pass (DPFP); the former has a blue right hand edge and the latter a yellow one to enable transport operators to quickly identify which concessions are applicable.
+There are two type of Freedom Passes: an Older Person's Freedom Pass (OPFP) and a Disabled Person's Freedom Pass (DPFP); the former has a blue right hand edge band and the latter a yellow one to enable transport operators to quickly identify which concessions are applicable.
+They originally provided identical facilities, but the OPFP later had restriction on some use at busy times.

-Greater London residents who turned 60 before 6 April 2010 were eligible for an OPFP, increasing progressively in line with the women's state pension age to 66 in 2020.
-London residents over 60 can get a 60+ Oyster card on payment of £20.
-This has all the benefits of the Freedom Pass within Greater London, but, unlike the Freedom Pass, it is not valid on buses outside Greater London.
+Greater London residents aged 60 before 6 April 2010 were eligible for an OPFP, increasing progressively in line with the women's state pension age to 66 from 2020 to about 2026.
+London residents over 60 but below Freedom Pass age are eligible for a 60+ Oyster card on payment of £20, with all the benefits of the Freedom Pass within Greater London, but not valid on buses outside Greater London.

-Disabled residents for whom an Older Person's Freedom Pass is inappropriate (if they are too young or specifically require a Disabled Person's Freedom Pass) are, if they do not automatically qualify (e.g. if they are already certified as blind), assessed to determine whether their degree of disability allows issue of a disabled person's pass.
+Disabled residents are, if they do not automatically qualify (e.g. by being already certified as blind), assessed to determine whether their degree of disability allows issue of a disabled person's pass.
 In early 2010 the responsibility for judging the degree of disability passed to local councils, and there were complaints of people who had been assessed as needing a pass for many years not having their passes renewed although their condition had not improved.
+DPFPs are not available for carers.

-The Freedom Pass webpage links to pages with information on the "national scheme statutory disabled pass" which list the seven main categories of disability set out by the Transport Act 2000 to assess eligibility for a Freedom Pass, and the "London-only discretionary disabled pass" which may be issued by local councils at their discretion in exceptional circumstances to disabled people who do not meet the criteria.
+London Residents with specified disabilities are entitled by the Transport Act 2000 to a DPFP.
+Some boroughs additionally issue discretionary Freedom Passes to disabled people who do not meet the statutory eligibility criteria.

-Those with statutory disabilities entitling them to a DPFP are:
+People with statutory disabilities entitling them to a DPFP are: